 I am proud to say I am "Offbeat Lite."
-(Offbeat Lite is Offbeat Bride's term for weddings like mine that are more tradition but still quirky.)
+(Offbeat Lite is a term some Offbeat Brides use to describe their weddings… weddings like mine that are more tradition but still quirky.)
 If funkiness were ice cream, I'm pretty much the Mint Cookie Crunch to the other girls' Black Truffle Popcorn.
 For lack of a better term, I'm an urban grunge yuppie.
 And yes, I said yuppie.

 Why am I telling you all of this?
 Because sometimes I get the feeling that my fellow Offbeat Lites feel out of the loop on Offbeat Bride.
 They let themselves feel pushed aside, and unrepresented.
 I'm here to encourage you not to feel that way, because it's simply not the case.